stevenjmarsh/hapi-starting-point/README.md

     - I initially wrote the navbar functionality after viewing the Code School Bootstrap online course
     - That version was missing some desired functionality (and also strayed a little from Bootstrap practices and documentation)
         + use of data-toggle and data-target on the dropdown menu
-    - I ended up reviewing the bootstrap docs in detail, and finding a helpful video on YouTube by Ben Bigras (https://www.youtube.com/watch?v=lx0IysyYLH0), to help add additional functionality (hover over dropdown displays dropdown, navbar link as 'active' based on which page is being shown)
+    - I ended up reviewing the bootstrap docs in detail, and finding a helpful [video on YouTube by Ben Bigras](https://www.youtube.com/watch?v=lx0IysyYLH0), to help add additional functionality (hover over dropdown displays dropdown, navbar link as 'active' based on which page is being shown)
         + NOTE: I did refactor the code for adding the 'active' class, and instead of using javascript used CSS to implement hover/dropdown
 * Testing coverage, not 100%
-    - still working on tryign to get 100% coverage
+    - still working on trying to get 100% coverage
     - there are a few simple cases where it is difficult or much more effort or more complicated code, than the risk of the code being incorrect or failing (still trying though)
     - in one case, the coverage utility reported two lines in settings.js not being covered
         + spend a lot of time writing tests to cover those lines (most effort around preserving and manipulating process.env vars, and reloading require modules)